-We consider a farmer who has the possibility of allocating his land of size l to either an irrigated crop or a non-irrigated crop.
-We denote the share of land devoted to the irrigated production by x and the share assigned to the non-irrigated production by 1-x.
+We consider a farmer who has the possibility of allocating his land of size l that we normalise to unity, to either an irrigated crop or a non-irrigated crop.
+We denote the share of land devoted to the irrigated production by x and the share assigned to the non-irrigated production by (1-x).
 Irrigation water can be bought or sold on a competitive market at price r.
-From an ex-ante perspective, the water price r is random with mean \bar{r} because of the uncertainty about the total amount of irrigation water that will be available over the season.
-The (per hectare) net benefit of both the irrigated crop and the non-irrigated crop are random and denoted R and ε respectively, with means \bar{R} and $\bar{\varepsilon}$.
+From an ex-ante perspective, the water price r is random with mean \bar{r} because it is the outcome of supply and demand for irrigation water.